KooroshTorabi/meal-planner/README.md

 - ❌ Cannot modify order details (only status)

 **Access**: Residents (read), Meal Orders (read, update status), Alerts (read, acknowledge)

+## Specification Documents

+The system was built using a specification-driven development approach.
+All specifications are located in the `spec/` folder:

+- **[Specification Overview](spec/README.md)** - Complete guide to the specification documents
+- **[Requirements](spec/requirements.md)** - Complete system requirements in EARS format with acceptance criteria
+- **[Design](spec/design.md)** - System architecture, data models, and 39 correctness properties
+- **[Tasks](spec/tasks.md)** - Implementation task list with property-based test mappings
+- **[Non-Functional Requirements](spec/non-functional-requirements.md)** - Performance, security, and scalability requirements

+These documents provide the foundation for the entire system and are referenced throughout the codebase and tests.
+See the [Specification Overview](spec/README.md) for detailed information about the specification-driven development process.

 ## API Documentation